fkadriver/Fortydeux-NixOS-System-Flake/README.md

 ### **Hyprland Hyprscroller Plugin:**
 My Hyprland configuration uses the Hyprscroller plugin by default, which provides a PaperWM-like scrolling behavior that is **NOT** Hyprland's default tiling behavior.
 If you prefer traditional Hyprland tiling, you should comment out the Hyprscroller plugin in `hyprland-config.nix` and may want to reassign some keybindings accordingly.

+### **Multi-Host Architecture:**
+This flake supports five different host configurations, each tailored for specific hardware or use cases.
+The username is abstracted to a single variable in `flake.nix`, making it easy to deploy across multiple machines while maintaining consistent configurations.

 ## Host Configurations